Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Where to stay in the Dolomites Map

-These 10 destinations are very different in summer and winter, offering distinct activities, opportunities and cost too.
+These 10 destinations are very different in summer and winter, offering distinct activities, opportunities and costs too.

-For this reason, I have decided to compare the best places to stay in the Dolomites based on the season.
-And to save you time, I have created the two tables below that compare the towns based on a multitude of factors (season related).
+For this reason, I have decided to compare the best places to visit in the Dolomites based on the season.
+And, to save you time, I have created the two tables below that compare the towns based on a multitude of factors (season-related).

 You can click on the area/town name to read a full description with all the pros, cons and activities, besides a couple of suggested hotels.

 Swipe left or right on the mobile to see the entire table.
-The rating is from 1 to 5 (being 5 the best).
-In the Accessibility column, I have given a 5 uniquely to Brunico and Bolzano, being the only two destinations accessible by train.
+The rating is from 1 to 5.
+Brunico and Bolzano, are the only two destinations accessible by train.
 The others need a mix of train and bus or you just rent a car.

 AreaQuality of Ski RunsKm of slopesDay TicketWeek TicketAccessibilityCostReliability of SnowFamily-Friendliness